 Public Health Solutions applied for this loan through an SBA authorized lender and received \$5.5 million on May 5, 2020.
 The term of the loan is two years and bears interest at a fixed rate of 1% per annum.
 If the proceeds from the loan are used for specified purposes, some or all of the loan can be forgiven, based on how much is spent in the twenty-four-week period immediately following funding of the loan times a forgiveness factor that is based on employee headcount and amounts paid to the Public Health Solutions' employees.
 In accounting for the terms of the PPP loan, Public Health Solutions, guided by FASB Accounting Standards Codification ("ASC") Topic 958-608, recorded the loan as a refundable advance.
-For the year ended December 31, 2020, Public Health Solutions incurred sufficient qualifying expenses and met other conditions for forgiveness and accordingly recorded grant income amounting to \$3,033,195 which is included in foundations and private grants in the accompanying statements of activities.
+For the year ended December 31, 2020, Public Health Solutions incurred sufficient qualifying expenses and met other conditions for forgiveness and accordingly recorded grant income amounting to \$3,033,195.
 In October 2021, Public Health Solutions received partial loan forgiveness from the SBA for the amount recorded as grant income during the year ended December 31, 2020.
 The remaining balance, which was not forgiven amounting to \$2,466,805 as of December 31, 2020, was treated as a loan with an interest rate of 1% and maturing in July 2022.
-For the years ended December 31, 2021 and 2020, Public Health Solutions made principal repayments amounting to \$739,520 and \$0, respectively.
-The outstanding balance amounting to \$1,727,285 and \$2,466,805 is reflected as a PPP refundable advance in the accompanying statements of financial position as of December 31, 2021 and 2020, respectively.
+For the years ended December 31, 2022 and 2021, Public Health Solutions made principal repayments amounting to \$1,727,285 and \$739,520, respectively.
+The outstanding balance amounting to \$0 and \$1,727,285 is reflected as a PPP refundable advance in the accompanying statements of financial position as of December 31, 2022 and 2021, respectively.
 PPP loans exceeding \$2 million are subject to SBA audit and could result in disallowances.
 Management believes that such disallowances would be immaterial.